-This course aims to help you make good corporate strategy decisions and perform sound analysis of the corporate strategy decisions of others.
-The course is also designed to be integrative, drawing upon foundational material and tools developed in Strategic Management.
-Basic financial knowledge of valuation will also help you perform better analysis in this course.
+The course is also designed to be integrative, drawing upon foundational material and tools developed in Strategic Management, such as PESTEL analysis of the general environment, industry analysis, and internal VRIO analysis.
 To integrate material learned in this course and in other courses, we will use a series of Harvard cases.